andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

 - ***Optical Coherence Tomography***
   ***Fundus*** imaging displays a flat image of the retina while ***Ophthalmic echography*** can only resolve the position in depth of the retina.

-  Neither of these methods can show the microscopic structure of retinal layers, which is \textit{of utmost importance in the clinical assessment of retinal degeneration pathologies}.
+  Neither of these methods can show the *microscopic structure of retinal layers*, which is *of utmost importance in the clinical assessment of retinal degeneration pathologies.*

   <img src="images/oct.png" style="zoom:45%"/>

+  OCT is obtained by means of Michaelson Interferometer technique.

 - ***Michaelson Interferometer***
-  In physics, two wave sources are perfectly \textbf{coherent} if they have a constant phase difference and the same frequency, and the same waveform.
+  In physics, two wave sources are perfectly *coherent* if they have a constant phase difference and the same frequency, and the same waveform.

   <img src="images/int1.png" style="zoom:45%"/>